-As a result, the final certified smart meters approved in this stage were only able to provide the same application as previous meters (special time of use-dependent tariffs and information provided directly to the consumer, via display or apps), with the exception of the transmission of measured data.
-The ability to offer dynamic electricity price contracts, to perform generation and load management, as well as gridfor the smooth operation of smart grids, as mentioned in the chapters above, were either limited or non-existent.
-To For these and other reasons, this first iMSys generation did not really provide the customers with any significant added value.
+As a result, the final certified smart meters approved in this stage were only able to provide the same application as previous meters (special time of usedependent tariffs and information provided directly to the consumer, via display or apps), with the exception of the transmission of measured data.
+The ability to offer dynamic electricity price contracts, to perform generation and load management, as well as gridsupporting operational applications, which are essential for the smooth operation of smart grids, as mentioned in the chapters above, were either limited or non-existent.75 For these and other reasons, this first iMSys generation did not really provide the customers with any significant added value.
 An overview of the currently available modern metering devices, their functions, as well as responsible operators and market roles, may be found in Figure 6 below.

 Before the first generation of iMSys, there were already metering systems available on the market that met comparable security and data protection requirements and were compliant with international or industry standards.
-The introduction of the BSI-approved iMSys, however, meant that these already available smart meters were deemed not legally compliant and should therefore no longer be installed.
+The introduction of the BSIapproved iMSys, however, meant that these already available smart meters were deemed not legally compliant and should therefore no longer be installed.

-Ferraris meter Modern meter Smart meter Communication unit = Smart meter gateway Type of meter Analogue meter Digital meter without communication unit Digital meter with communication unit Communication interface Meter functions to be replaced by 2032 at the latest Current meter reading Stored values Adally values weekly values monthly values yearly values Two years in retrospect can be upgraded to a smart meter by integrating a communication unit Current meter reading Quarter-hour values for each day week month year Interface between meter and communication network Can connect up one or more meters Automatic transfer of data to metering point operator Entity res- ponsible for installation, metering and technical ope- ration Local grid operator Competent local metering point operator (usually the local grid operator) or a metering point operator contracted by the consumer Smart Meter Gateway Administrator (either the competent local metering point operator or a market competitor)
+Ferraris meter Modern meter Smart meter Communication unit = Smart meter gateway Type of meter Analogue meter Digital meter without communication unit Digital meter with communication unit Communication interface Meter functions Current meter reading to be replaced by 2032 at the latest Current meter reading Stored values daily values weekly values monthly values yearly values Two years in retrospect can be upgraded to a smart meter by integrating a communication unit Current meter reading Quarter-hour values > for each day > week > month > year Interface between meter and communi- cation network Can connect up one or more meters Automatic transfer of data to metering point operator Entity res- ponsible for installation, metering and technical ope- ration Local grid operator Competent local metering point operator (usually the local grid operator) or a metering point operator contracted by the consumer Smart Meter Gateway Administrator (either the competent local metering point operator or a market competitor)

 Figure 5: Overview of current metering devices in Germany.
-Source: BMWK (2021) supporting operational applications, which are essential and flexible consumption and generation devices to the smart grid.
+Source: BMWK (2021)